SpecFlowOSS/SpecFlow/docs/source/Configuration/Configuration.md

     </tr>
 </table>

-#### `<stepAssemblies>`
+### `<stepAssemblies>`

-This section can be used to configure additional assemblies that contain [external binding assemblies|Use Bindings from External Assemblies]().
+This section can be used to configure additional assemblies that contain [external binding assemblies](../Bindings/Use-Bindings-from-External-Assemblies.md).
 The assembly of the SpecFlow project (the project containing the feature files) is automatically included.
 The binding assemblies must be placed in the output folder (e.g. bin/Debug) of the SpecFlow project, for example by adding a reference to the assembly from the project.

 The following example registers an additional binding assembly (MySharedBindings.dll).